kubernetes/kubernetes/docs/proposals/loadbalancing.md

 ### How does TLS work?

-Each IngressPath specifies a single secret and a tls mode.
+Each IngressPoint specifies a single secret and a tls mode.
 Its upto the loadbalancer controller to handle the tls mode.
-For example, the gce controller will only support TLS termination for 1.1 because each IngressPath gets a new loadbalancer, and GCE doesn't allow multiple certs per IP.
+For example, the gce controller will only support TLS termination for 1.1 because each IngressPoint gets a new loadbalancer, and GCE doesn't allow multiple certs per IP.
 With the current design a user can create the wrong type of secret for the wrong mode.
 They wouldn't know till they try creating the Ingress path.
 Validating a simple key:value secret is also hard.

 Some alternatives to the proposed tls mode handling:
 * Remove tlsMode and create a new type of secret(s).
-* Don't use a secret, embed the TLSConfig in the IngressPath.
+* Don't use a secret, embed the TLSConfig in the IngressPoint.

+Regardless of how we implement it, we should probably treat tlsmode as a request and not a directive.
+Even if the user provides a secret the admin may choose to not expose it, or have a policy that controls that.

 ### What triggers the creation of a new loadbalancer controller, should this be exposed to users?